 - restore closed tab

-- how to recover a tab you just closed
+- restoring a tab you just closed out of on firefox

 - How to Change and Use Timezone (Tzutil) in Windows 7